 1.2.2 In accordance with Decision 611 of ITU Council 2019 (Rev. Council 2020), the ITU Secretary-General convened an Informal Experts Group (IEG), each of whom was active in preparing for WTPF-21 in this regard.

-1.2.3 The preparatory process was guided by the timetable set out as Annex 2 in Decision 611 (Rev. Council 2020) and in Table 1 below, with an additional meeting in November 2021 as decided by Council Member States in 2021
+1.2.3 The preparatory process was guided by the timetable set out as Annex 2 in Decision 611 (Rev. Council 2020) and in Table 1 below, with an additional meeting in November 2021 as decided by Council Member States through a decision by correspondence in July 2021

 Table 1: Timetable for the elaboration of the ITU Secretary-General’s Report